 About the Seminar: The Science Seminar is a one-hour lecture/presentation with a question and answer period targeted at high school science students in the San Rafael High School district.
-Seminar sessions are held on a Wednesday evening during the school year, from 7:30 to 8:30 pm at Terra Linda High School, 320 Nova Albion Way, San Rafael, 94903.
+Seminar sessions are held on a Wednesday evening during the school year, from 7:30 to 8:30 pm at Terra Linda High School's Innovation Hub, 320 Nova Albion Way, San Rafael, 94903.

 If you get lost, call 415-860-2573.

 Seminar speakers are scientists, physicians, mathematicians, engineers and computer programmers with a relevant degree and public speaking experience.
 The topics presented are in a specific area of the speaker's expertise, geared to interested high school students.
+We've had over 100 unique speakers since 2008!
 The format is a 30 - 45 minute presentation with a Q & A period.